-Cheap Car Insurance for College Students and Recent Grads
+Cheap Car Insurance for College Students and Graduates

-College students and recent college graduates face a number of big changes, like living in a new area, finding a job, studying for classes and getting their own car insurance.
-None of these are easy tasks, but Compare.com can help with at least one.
-We’ve created a guide for cheap car insurance for college students and grads so you can focus on your other tasks (and have some extra money in your pocket too).
+College students face many big challenges, like living in a new area, finding a job, and studying for classes.
+On top of all that, it can be a real pain trying to balance out your finances like living costs, gas money, and insurance.
+None of these are easy tasks, but we can help with at least one.
+We’ve created this guide to finding cheap car insurance for college students so you can focus on your other tasks (and have some extra money in your pocket too).

-Finding cheap car insurance for college students is certainly a concern, but it’s rarely a top priority.
-Many college students just get a policy from the same insurance company that their parents use.
+Buying affordable car insurance for college students is certainly a concern, but it’s rarely a top priority.
+Many young drivers under 25 get a policy from the same insurance company that their parents use.
 Some go online and get a quote or two from different car insurance companies.
 But what’s the best car insurance for college students?

 Luckily, we have several tips.
 Here’s how to find the cheapest car insurance for college students.
 Just follow our checklist!

 - If you are still on your parent’s car insurance policy, make sure you are a listed as a driver.
 If not, you may not be covered in the event of an accident.

 - If you get good grades, you may be able to reduce your premium.
 Many auto insurance companies now have a good student discount that can be applied if you maintain a B or above in all of your classes.

 - Make sure you are assigned as the primary driver of the car you drive to school.

 - If you have your own policy, make sure your insurance policy reflects where you live and where you park the vehicle.
 Your address may be a variable that insurance companies use to price policies, plus having it updated makes submitting claims more efficient.